dnslink-std/dnslink-website/docs/README.md

 #### Multiple values per namespace

-Publishing more than one record for the same namespace is allowed by DNS clients and DNSLink libs and specs, but system responsible for processing those records is free to reject such state as invalid.
+Publishing more than one record for the same namespace is allowed by DNS clients and DNSLink libs and this specification, but system responsible for processing those records is free to reject such state as invalid.

 #### Sorting

-To ensure DNSLink records are processed in deterministic manner, make sure to sort TXT record values in sort them in alphabetical order.
-This is important because DNS TXT records are not sorted and can arrive in different order.
+DNSLink records need to be sorted before they get evaluated.
+This is relevant as DNS TXT records
+- by specification - do not need to arrive at the client in order!

 ### Redirects and delegation